Welcome to our Governors’ section.

 Mrs Marie Collier - Clerk to Governors

-The total number of governors is twelve.
+The constitution is twelve.

 The Governors remit is to:

 a) Ensure clarity of vision, ethos and strategic direction;